marcelb1993/prototyping-seminar/README.md

-In your console to cd to src/backend folder.
+In your console cd to src/backend folder.
 Then run the cmd

   docker compose up --build